Does it feel like a heater is radiating deep inside your body? Do you experience night sweats that leave your drenched? You’re not alone.

 - Use a fan to keep the air moving in your office and your bedroom.

-- Practice portion control.
-Honor your cravings, but do so in moderation.
+- Be aware of portion sizes.
+Honor your cravings with gratitude for yourself, but do so in moderation.

-- Eat at least five servings of vegetables and two servings of fruit each day.
-The more colorful ones are packed with valuable nutrients.
+- Aim to eat at least 5 servings of vegetables and 2 servings of fruit each day.
+The more colorful ones are packed with valuable nutrients to help your body achieve stellar function.
 Dark green and leafy vegetables such as spinach, kale and collards have been shown to help in memory recall and other mental functions.

 - Limit your caffeine intake; drink less coffee and soda.

-- Load up on berries that packed with anti-oxidants blueberries, blackberries, cranberries and strawberries.
+- Load up on berries that packed with anti-oxidants, like blueberries, blackberries, cranberries and strawberries.
 Fresh or frozen, they reduce oxidative stress which assaults the cells of the body.
 So, “berry up” to reduce inflammation and improve your brain cell signaling.

 - Avoid saturated and trans fats and choose olive oil and canola oil instead.

-- Choose foods high in Vitamin C red peppers, oranges, pine nuts, roasted sunflower seeds.
-Great for skin protection, leading to fewer wrinkles and less skin dryness overall.
+- Choose foods high in Vitamin C, like red peppers, oranges, pine nuts, and roasted sunflower seeds.
+These foods are great for skin protection, leading to fewer wrinkles and less skin dryness overall.

-- Boost your omega-3s a beneficial fatty acid found in oily fishes, walnuts, canola and flaxseed oils.
+- Boost your omega-3s: a beneficial fatty acid found in fish oil, walnuts, canola and flaxseed oils.

-- Spice up your diet with herbs that have antioxidant and anti-inflammatory properties turmeric (also known as curcumin), garlic, rosemary, and cayenne.
+- Spice up your diet with herbs that have antioxidant and anti-inflammatory properties, like turmeric (also known as curcumin), garlic, rosemary and cayenne.

 - If you’re a smoker, seek the support you need to quit.
-On average, women who smoke experience menopause symptoms two years earlier than non-smokers.
-And smokers’ symptoms are often stronger and more troublesome.
+On average, women who smoke experience menopause symptoms two years earlier than non-smokers, and smokers’ symptoms are often stronger and more troublesome.
+It’s never too late to quit smoking, so get started today.

 - Discuss over-the-counter progesterone options with your health care provider.